kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 Once you're done, go to the 'Project Manager' tab and give a name and location for your project.
 Make sure that the toolchain/IDE option is set to Makefile and click 'Generate Code'.
 This should generate a project at your desired location with all the necessary files and initialization code for you to get started.

 Get on VS Code and open up the project folder.
-Open the main.c file (usually inside the Core/Src folder) and look for the while loop.
+Open the main.c file (usually inside the Core/Src folder) and look for the while(1) loop.
 Then, add some code in the loop to blink the LED:

 ```
 HAL_GPIO_WritePin(GPIOC, GPIO_PIN_13, 0);